spring-epfl/CS-523-public/README.md

 ### Project Team Registration

-Please register your 3-person team using [this form](https://forms.gle/G83QYu67Eb1zxbYk9) by March 1st.
+Please register your 3-person team using [this form](https://forms.gle/3LANqQrQCf2dTLef7) by Feb 28th.
 The team is for both projects.

 ### TA Slot Booking